justv316/Terrifying_Encounters/README.md

-# Fox's Terrifying Encounters(Pt.1): Endgame Loot Overhaul
+# Fox's Terrifying Encounters: Endgame Loot Overhaul
 ## Description
 * __Version:__ PreRelease
 * __Brief Overview:__ A complete overhaul to the endgame loot distribution, complete with new upscaled equipment items, treasure items, and so much more.